Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Methods and Metal Mixing Experiments

 \section{Methods and Metal Mixing Experiments}

-We use the hydrodynamical, adaptive mesh refinement (AMR) code RAMSES \citep{Teyssier2002} to model the gas interactions in small patches of a galaxy disk to study the small-scale mixing effects of metals from supernovae (SNe) into the ISM.
+We use the hydrodynamical, adaptive mesh refinement (AMR) code RAMSES \citep{Teyssier2002} to model the gas interactions in small patches of a galaxy disk to study the small-scale mixing effects of metals from SNe into the ISM.
 The simulation set-up is described in detail in \citet{Martizzi2016} and here we summarize the salient features and provide details for those aspects of the set-up that are different to their investigations.

 The set-up studies small patches of galaxy disks at relatively high resolution.
-In particular, we are able to capture the momentum injection and thermal energy of individual SNe as the cooling phase of individual remnants is well resolved.
-By changing the parameters of the gravitational potential, gas fraction, gas density, and star formation efficiency, we are also able to replicate the characteristics of different local galactic environments that might be representative of the early MW or its accreted satellites.
+In particular, we are able to capture the momentum injection and thermal energy of individual SNe, as the cooling phase of individual remnants is well resolved.
+By changing the parameters of the gravitational potential, gas fraction, gas density, and star formation efficiency ($\epsilon_*$), we are also able to replicate the characteristics of different local galactic environments that might be representative of the early MW or its accreted satellites.

 For the purposes of this {\it Letter} we have chosen to focus on two different possible MW progenitors as well as one likely satellite candidate.
-The MW progenitors are chosen to model two different high redshift cases: one gas-rich, highly starforming model \citep[][]{vanDokkum2013, Shen2015, Naiman2018}.
-The other one has a lower star formation rate (SFR) and is motivated in particular by the recent findings of \cite{Wang2021} that the presence of the Large Magellanic Cloud (LMC) satellite hints at a MW progenitor with a less vigorous SFR.
-Finally, we include a dwarf-like satellite galaxy in order to examine the viability of an ex situ birth environment for the halo stars.
-In order to study how mixing is altered by changes in the gas-to-light ratio, we have also run two additional versions of the low SFR MW progenitor model with the same gas density but with two different star formation efficiencies ($\epsilon_\star$).
-The results of these additional simulations are included in Appendix \ref{app:MW_eff}.
-Table \ref{tab:simulations} summarizes the parameters of all the models used in this work.
+The MW progenitors are chosen to model two different high redshift cases.
+One is a gas-rich, highly star forming model \citep[][]{vanDokkum2013, Shen2015, Naiman2018}.
+The other one has a lower star formation rate (SFR) and is motivated by the recent findings of \cite{Wang2021}, whereby the presence of the Large Magellanic Cloud (LMC) satellite hints at a MW progenitor with a less vigorous SFR.
+Finally, we include a dwarf-like satellite galaxy in order to examine the viability of an ex-situ birth environment for the halo stars.
+In order to study how mixing is altered by changes in the gas-to-light ratio, we have also run two additional versions of the low SFR MW progenitor model with the same gas density but with two different star formation efficiencies.
+The results of these additional simulations are included in Appendix~\ref{app:MW_eff}.
+Table~\ref{tab:simulations} summarizes the parameters of all the models used in this work.